UniversalDevicesInc/udi_python_interface/Flow.md

 #### POLL
 When the Polyglot core sends a poll message to the interface, the interface will publish a `POLL` event.
 The `POLL` event contains a string with type of poll event.
 It will be either 'shortPoll' or 'longPoll'.

-Note again that this is called from within a separate thread so that if your poll processing takes longer than a poll interval you can end up with multiple poll processes running concurently.
+Note again that this is called from within a separate thread so that if your poll processing takes longer than a poll interval you can end up with multiple poll processes running conccurently.

 #### CUSTOMPARAMS / CUSTOMTYPEDDATA
 Whenever the user saves configuration data from the Polyglot dashboard UI a message is sent to the interface with the updated data.
-The interface then publishes this updated data via the `CUSTOMPARAMS` and `CUSTOMTYPEDDATA` events.
+The interface then publishes this updated data via the `CUSTOM   PARAMS` and `CUSTOMTYPEDDATA` events.

 This means you don't need to tell the user to restart the node server after updating the configuration data.